Evidence of Benefit of Fluoride

 References

-Centers for Disease Control and Prevention Recommendations for Using Fluoride to Prevent and Control Dental Caries in the United States.
-MMWR Aug 17, 2001/50 (RR14); 1-42.
+Centers for Disease Control and Prevention.
+Recommendations for using fluoride to prevent and control dental caries in the United States.
+MMWR.
+2001; 50 (No. RR-14).

 Marinho VC, Higgins JP, Logan S, Sheiham A. Fluoride varnishes for preventing dental caries in children and adolescents.
 The Cochrane Library 2:2004.